A Word to the Wise About Home Warranties

 Most home warranties have dollar limits on repairs and replacements during the warranty period.
 For example, 2-10 Home Buyer's Warranty limits the cost to diagnose, repair and/or replace the heating system to $1,500 during the service agreement period.
 Also, most home warranties limit the scope of repair or replacement that is covered.
 For example, the home warranty may cover the garage door hinges and springs but not cover the garage doors or track assembly.

 Most home warranty service policies are sold in tiers and have optional coverage that can be added to the policy.
 Prior to purchasing a home warranty, you should read the detailed policy to ensure you understand what is covered and what exceptions may apply.
-Contact me if you are interested in receiving a comprehensive list I have compiled with home warranty services providers in Georgia and details regarding their policies.
+Contact me if you are interested in receiving a comprehensive list I have compiled with home warranty services providers in Texas and details regarding their policies.

 Regarding builders' new home warranties, you should also read their detailed warranty so that you fully understand what is covered and what limitations may apply.
 Most builders' new home warranties cover all workmanship and materials installed during the first year of home ownership.
 Some builders offer extended warranties through a third party warranty company covering the mechanical systems for 2 years and the structure for 10 years.
 Many of the extended warranties are not transferrable to a subsequent owner.